EichlerLab/network_plotter/README.md

 * display_all_edges: True/False/ModuleName ('True' displays all the edges that connect modules to one another.
 'False' displays only the edges within modules. typing the name of a module displays all the edges that connect that module to other modules)
 * choose_mods: comma separated list of modules to be included on the graph. ex: mod1,mod2,mod4.
 To include all modules in the module_file type 'All'.

+### Additional notes about publication quality figures (Added 10/22/2019 by Tychele N. Turner Ph.D.)
+For publications it is nice to create a pdf of the network and to have more colors.
+We have added an additional script (edgelist_to_graph_publication.py) to do this in place of the edgelist_to_graph.py script.
+There is also a heatmap (heatmap_for_publication_figures.pdf) that can be added to legends for this new script.
+The more red is more LoF and the more blue is more Missense.